bingosummer/bosh_azure_cpi/README.md

 ### Resource pool options

-These options are specified under `cloud_options` in the `resource_pools` section of a BOSH deployment manifest.
+These options are specified under `cloud_properties` in the `resource_pools` section of a BOSH deployment manifest.

 * `instance_type` (required)
   which [type of instance](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) the VMs should belong to

+* `availability_set` (optional)
+  which [availability set](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) the VMs should belong to

+* `platform_update_domain_count` (optional)
+  The count of [update domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set

+* `platform_fault_domain_count` (optional)
+  The count of [fault domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set

+* `load_balancer` (optional)
+  which [load balancer](https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/) the VMs should belong to.
+You need to create the load balancer manually before configuring it.

 ### Network options

-These options are specified under `cloud_options` in the `networks` section of a BOSH deployment manifest.
+These options are specified under `cloud_properties` in the `networks` section of a BOSH deployment manifest.

 * `type` (required)
   can be either `dynamic` for a DHCP assigned IP by Azure, or 'manual' to use an assigned IP by BOSH director, or `vip` to use a reserved public IP (which needs to be already allocated)

+### Disk options

+These options are specified under `cloud_properties` in the `disk_pools` section of a BOSH deployment manifest.

+* `type` (optional)
+  can be either `standard` to use a standard data disk, or 'premium' to use a premium data disk.
+If 'premium' is set, you also need to provide premium_storage_account_name and premium_storage_access_key.
+And you also should use DS-series or GS-series as instance_type.
+  See more information about [Azure premium storage](https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage-preview-portal/)

+* `caching` (optional)
+  can be either `None`, 'ReadOnly' or 'ReadWrite'.
+Default is 'None'

 ## Examples
 Below is a sample of how Azure specific properties are used in a BOSH deployment manifest: